Infinil/Hack-Heap/README.md

 Hack Heap is an application for aggregating all the hackathons.
 It is a solution created by webscraping popular websites and providing it to you.
 So you can check them all out easily at one place.

 ## HOW TO INSTALL

+## IMPLEMENTATION
+* Made a python script for webscraping.
+* Hosted the script as a cloud function with appwrite and made it to run every hour to update documents in the database.
+* Made the android app using flutter framework which displays the documents from the database.
+* Added additional features like refresh, notify etc to the app.

 ## TECHNOLOGIES USED